Granger Causality in Extremes: Proofs

-\textit{where the convergence follows directly from the weak law of large numbers for ergodic processes (Lemma~\ref{ergodic_result} with notation $Y_t = F_{}(Y_t)$ and $\textbf{X}_t = (X_{t-1}, Y_{t-1}, Z_{t-1})$, or alternatively see §1.4 in \cite{krengel1985ergodic} and Birkhoff’s Ergodic Theorem).
-What remains us is to show that the same argument holds also if $\tau_X$ and $r$ are non-fixed.
-This is made precise by Lemma~\ref{Law_of_large_numbers_lemma}. }
+\textit{where the convergence follows directly from the weak law of large numbers for ergodic processes (Lemma~\ref{ergodic_result} with notation $Y_t = F(Y_t)$ and $\textbf{X}_t = (X_{t-1}, Y_{t-1}, Z_{t-1})$).
+What remains is to show that the same argument holds also if $\tau_X$ and $r$ are non-fixed.
+This is made precise by Freedman's inequality and mean-value theorem.
+Asymptotic normality is a consequence of the martingale central limit theorem.}